-Many of us grew up spending lazy summer days along the Lake Erie shore in Marblehead and Port Clinton.
-There were even a few occasions when we would accompany our dads on a fishing excursion - though those trips were few and far between because they usually liked doing the guys' trip thing.
-While my dad preferred and still prefers to experience Lake Erie while being in the midst of it, I like my feet planted firmly on solid ground, plus I don't like freshwater fish (call me weird!).
+Many of us grew up spending lazy summer days along the Lake Erie shore in Marblehead and Port Clinton and spending a day on the Bay.
+There were even a few occasions when we would accompany our dads on a fishing excursion – though those trips were few and far between because they usually liked doing the guys’ trip thing.
+While my dad preferred and still prefers to experience Lake Erie while being in the midst of it, I like my feet planted firmly on solid ground, plus I don’t like freshwater fish (call me weird!).
 The exception is when I hitch a ride on one of the ferries, en route to South Bass Island and the summer hot spot of Put-in-Bay.

 Knowing that my parents would enjoy a day on the lake, with my wife and I and our daughter, I planned a day to stow away to explore the island with the intent of making some great memories.
 Our day began with a relaxing ride to South Bass island, thanks to the Jet Express.
 It’s important to remember that on busy days, it may take you a bit to find a parking spot when arriving at the mainland dock and you may not find a spot in one of their free lots so pony up the cash and park in the big paid lot.
 There are also nearby lots that charge a fee for parking.
 During the summer, plan to arrive up to 30 minutes before your ferry departs, but don’t stress if you miss your ferry to the island.
 Ferries run every 45 minutes or so during the busy season.